MitchellZahn/learningcpp/projects/004-variableAssignment/README.md

 ---

 ## Advantages of This Lesson
-1. **Understanding Variable Behavior**: Learned how variables store and update values during program execution.
+1. **Understanding Variable Behavior**: Learnt how variables store and update values during program execution.
 2. **Initialization Awareness**: Gained an understanding of how initialization ensures variables have defined values.
 3. **Error Prevention**: Recognized how proper assignments and initializations prevent unpredictable results.